☀️Best Sun Protection & Sunscreen For Doing Lawn Care

 Why Zinc Oxide is the Most Effective Sunscreen Ingredient

 Most sunscreens, especially those that rely on petrochemical or titanium dioxide as active ingredients, don’t work this way, with ample risk of deep tissue damage even as the surface seems protected.
-In fact, zinc oxide is the only active sunscreen ingredient that covers the entire UVA/UVB spectrum by itself.
+Zinc oxide is the only active sunscreen ingredient that covers the entire UVA/UVB spectrum by itself.

 The sun emits energy of various wavelengths that penetrate our Earth’s atmosphere.
 These include 2 types of ultraviolet light known as UVB rays, which mainly affect the skin’s surface (think B for Burn), and UVA rays, which penetrate to deeper skin layers where their effects can’t be seen directly (think A for Aging, including DNA damage and development of skin cancer).